-Net Asset Value The Net Asset Value is calculated at least twice a month by the Administrator, as is described in Section 13 of Prospectus ("Determination of Net Asset Value").
+Net Asset Value

+The Net Asset Value is calculated on a weekly and at the end of each month basis by the Administrator, as is described in Section 14 of the Prospectus ("Determination of Net Asset Value ").
-Minimum subscription amount Currently the Fund is offering the following Unit Classes to Unit Holders: - AESCAP Life Sciences Manager: Minimum investment is EUR 100,000 - AESCAP Life Sciences Investors: Minimum investment is EUR 500,000

-- AESCAP Life Sciences Investors Allfunds: Minimum investment is EUR 500.000

-- ABSCAP Life Sciences Investors <500k: Minimum investment is EUR 101,100

-ABSCAP Life Sciences Investors <500k: Minimum investment is EUR 10,000,000

-ABSCAP Life Sciences Investors 10M+: Minimum investment is EUR 20,000,000

-ABSCAP Life Sciences Investors 20M+: Minimum investment is EUR 30,000,000

-ABSCAP Life Sciences Investors 30M+: Minimum investment is EUR 30,000,000 - AESCAP Life Sciences Investors N: Minimum investment is EUR 500.000

-The Fund Manager can accept a lower minimum subscription amount for the Aescap Life Sciences Investors Unit Class, the Aescap Life Sciences Investors Allfunds Unit Class and the Aescap Life Sciences Investors <500k Unit Class.
+Minimum subscription amount

+The minimum investment amount for participation is \in 100,000 for Aescap Genetics Manager Class.
+The minimum investment amount for participation is \in 500,000 for Aescap Genetics Investors Class.
+The minimum investment amount for participation is \in 10,000,000 for Aescap Genetics Investors 10M+.
+The minimum investment amount for participation is \in 20,000,000 for Aescap Genetics Investors 10M+.
+The minimum investment amount for participation is \in 30.000,000 for Aescap Genetics Investors 10M+.
+The participation is \in 30.000,000 for Aescap Genetics Investors Class 30M+.
+The Fund Manager can accept a lower minimum subscription amount for Aescap Genetics Investors Unit Class.
 This minimum can be lowered to EUR 10,000.

-Here clients of wealth managers, family offices or private banks, who have an executed discretionary portfolio management agreement or investment advisory services agreement with the wealth manager, family office or private Banks, are accepted when the investment decision to invest in the Aescap Life Sciences is taken or advised by the wealth manager, family office or private bank.
-This will only be possible for the Life Sciences Investors Unit Class.

-Additionally, for family members (being defined as first and second degree relatives) of existing Unit Holders, subscription amounts below EUR 101,000 can be accepted as well.
-Here the subscription will be linked to the size of the current investment of the existing Unit Holder.
-This will both be possible for the Life Sciences Investors Unit Class and the Aescap Life Sciences Investors < 500k Unit Class.

-Existing Unit Holders can make applications for further Units in amounts of € 10,000 or more.
+Clients of wealth manager, family offices or private banks who have an executed discretionary portfolio management agreement or investment advisory services agreement with the wealth manager, family office or private bank.
+This will only be possible for Aescap Genetics Investors Unit Class.
+Additionally, for family members (being defined as first and second degree relatives) of existing Unit Holders, subscription amounts below EUR 100,000 can be accepted as well.
+Here the subscription will be linked to the size of the current investment of the existing Unit Holders.
+Existing Unit Holders can make applications for further Units in amounts of EUR 10,000 or more.
+At the time of inception of the Fund Units with a Net Asset Value of \in 1,000 have been issued as part of the Initial Classes.